alberto-carta/RemoteHPC.jl/README.md

 - remote file operations: `read`,`write`, `rm`, `mtime`, `link`, etc.
 - Starting a remote server with `start(server)` and automatic creation of ssh tunnels by specifying `server.local_tunnel`, useful when the frontend of a cluster is behind a proxy.

+## New

+Hello, this file has been modified by alberto-carta